Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 Old Dominion Stats and Trends

-- So far this year Old Dominion has one win against the spread.
+- Old Dominion has covered the spread on one occasion this year.

-- The Monarchs have yet to cover the spread this season when underdogs by 13.5 points or more.
+- This season, the Monarchs are winless against the spread when entering a game as an underdog of 13.5 points or more.

-- Old Dominion's games this season have gone over the total in one out of three opportunities (33.3%).
+- Old Dominion's games this season have hit the over on one of three set point totals (33.3%).

-- This season the Monarchs have turned the ball over three times, one more than the Bulls' takeaways (2).
+- The Monarchs have turned the ball over one more time (3 total) than the Bulls have forced a turnover (2) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.